 header

-Previous TIGHAR field schools have focused on wilderness aircraft wreck sites in the western U.S. This year we’ll be on the east coast for an archaeological excavation of one of the most significant sites in American aviation history.
-The College Park Aviation Museum has asked TIGHAR to examine Hangars One and Two of the 1911 U.S. Army Aviation School.
+Previous TIGHAR field schools focused on wilderness aircraft wreck sites in the western U.S. This one was on the east coast for an archaeological survey of one of the most significant sites in American aviation history.
+The College Park Aviation Museum asked TIGHAR to examine Hangars One and Two of the 1911 U.S. Army Aviation School.

 College Park, just seven miles north of Washington, DC, is the world's oldest continuously operated airport.
 In 1909, after trials at Ft.
 Myer, Virginia, the U.S. Army agreed to buy a flying machine from the Wrights.
 To fulfill the contract, Wilbur was required to train two officers “of reasonable intelligence to become proficient in its use in a reasonable amount of time.”
 The commanding officer at Ft.
 Myer, however, was concerned that the operation of the machine and the large crowds it attracted were interfering with the training of cavalry horses and insisted that another location be found.
 A large, level field near the Maryland Agricultural College (today the University of Maryland) was selected and 160 acres of land were leased.
 A small temporary hangar was erected and Wilbur began training Lt.
 Frank Lahm and Lt.
 Frederick Humphreys.